WolfieEngine/CSE380-HW4-S24-SOLUTION/README.md

     | ------------- | ------------------- |
     |               | HealerStatuses.GOAL |

-The costs for each of the actions is up to you.
+The costs for each of the actions are up to you.
 For reference, here are some general rules to follow as you're configuring the healer's actions:

-- If one of the healer's allies needs health and the healer has a healthpack, the healer should immediatly seek out and heal their ally.
+- If one of the healer's allies needs health and the healer has a healthpack, the healer should immediately seek out and heal their ally.
 - If one of the healer's allies needs health and the healer does not have a healthpack, the healer should seek out and attempt to pick up the closest healthpack they can find, then bring it over to their ally and heal them.
-- The healer should only idle if there are no allies to heal or no healthpacks for the healer to pickup and/or bring to their allies.
+- The healer should only idle if there are no allies to heal or no healthpacks for the healer to pick up and/or bring to their allies.